Possess a Prohibited Weapon

 Possession of a weapon charges include any case in which a person knowingly has custody of the weapon or has the weapon in the custody of another person.
 It also includes the weapon in or on any premises, place, vehicle, vessel or aircraft, whether or not belonging to or occupied by the person.

-Pleading guilty to weapons possession charges
+Pleading guilty

 If you agree that you have committed the offence and the police are able to prove so, it is best to plead guilty.
 You will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
 One of our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts, or even a less serious charge.

-Our criminal lawyers are known for there ability to get non convictions, meaning no criminal record, for guilty pleas.
+Our criminal lawyers are known for their ability to get non-convictions, meaning no criminal record, for guilty pleas.

 We believe references are an extremely important part of a plea of guilty in court.
-They regularly impact the severity of the punishment issued by the court and so are highly recommended by our team.
-Read more about court process and how to write a good reference here.
+Read about court processes and how to write a good character reference.

-Why choose Australian Criminal Law Group?
+Contact Australian Criminal Law Group

-Australian Criminal Law Group represented a man charged with possessing knuckle dusters.
-He was arrested at court when they were detected by the metal detector scanner as he entered court for a different case.
+Our lawyer represented a man charged with possessing knuckle dusters.
+He was arrested at court when he was detected by the metal detector scanner as he entered for a different case.
 Our solicitor argued that the man had forgotten the knuckle dusters were in the bag because many years had passed since he put them there.
-The Magistrate accepted the explanation and the offence was dismissed without a conviction being recorded.
+The Magistrate accepted the explanation, and the offence was dismissed without a conviction being recorded.

-Joseph Correy represented a client charge with possession of a prohibited weapon due to his purchase of a Gel Blaster.
-Joseph had the charges dropped, arguing that advertising and the fact that gel blasters are considered a toy in QLD were to blame.
-Read about this case in our blog.
+Our lawyer represented a client charged with possession of a prohibited weapon due to his purchase of a Gel Blaster.
+Our lawyer had the charges dropped, arguing that the advertising and the fact that gel blasters are considered toys in QLD were to blame.

 Get in touch